r4in/macbook-setup/iterm2/zsh.md

 $ chsh -s /usr/local/bin/zsh
 ```

-You can confirm what shell you are actively using by typing in:
+Restart your terminal, and confirm what shell you are actively using by typing in:

 ```
 $ echo $SHELL
 ```

-If it's not working, try restarting your terminal.
+If it's not working, try restarting again.

 #### Themes & Customizations